KSHB-TV: KBMA-TV: Early years

-In 1964 and 1965, the Federal Communications Commission received a series of applications proposing new television stations on channel 25 in Kansas City, a channel that had lay fallow since the 1954 closure of KCTY.
-The first came from Hawthorn Television of Chicago, which was soon joined by Westport Television—led by William D. Grant, the president of the Business Men's Assurance Company (BMA)—as well as Midway Television of Rockford, Illinois, a subsidiary of Massachusetts-based Springfield Television, and another local group, Allied Television.
+In 1964 and 1965, the Federal Communications Commission (FCC) received a series of applications proposing new television stations on channel 25 in Kansas City, a channel that had been unused since the 1954 closure of KCTY.
+The first came from Hawthorn Television of Chicago, which was soon joined by Westport Television—led by William D. Grant, the president of the Business Men's Assurance Company (BMA)—as well as Midway Television of Rockford, Illinois; a subsidiary of Massachusetts-based Springfield Television; and another local group, Allied Television.

 The rapidly shifting field was also affected by two national overhauls of the UHF table of allocations in the span of a year.
 The channel 25 field was essentially split to two new channel assignments, 30 and 36.
 In October 1965, Westport got the construction permit for channel 30.
 It was revised again in early 1966 to specify channel 41.
 KBMA-TV, named for Business Men's Assurance, continued to exist only on paper for another four and a half years after being assigned to channel 41.
-By the time Allied's station—which was reassigned channel 50 and began as KCIT-TV in October 1969—began broadcasting and gave Kansas City its first independent station, the station was still unbuilt and needed yet more time due to a local construction strike.
+By the time Allied's station—which was reassigned channel 50 and began as KCIT-TV in October 1969—began broadcasting and gave Kansas City its first independent station, KBMA-TV was still unbuilt and needed yet more time due to a local construction strike.
 It had not been able to find land for a studio site in Kansas City, Missouri, and had tentatively agreed to construct facilities in Fairway, Kansas, requiring FCC approval.
+Shortly before KCIT began broadcasting, William D. Grant proposed to buy a controlling stake in KCIT-TV, donate the studio equipment purchased for KBMA-TV and the channel 50 physical plant to local public television station KCSD-TV to become a two-channel operation, and move KCIT-TV to channel 41.
+He then later proposed merging the two stations and donating channel 41's equipment to the University of Missouri.
+Stockholders in KCIT-TV rebuffed both overtures.

 Under BMA ownership, station offices were located in the BMA Tower.